freenas/freenas-docs/userguide/storage.rst

 existing volume.

 :numref:`Figure %s <zfs_import_vol_fig>`
-shows the initial pop-up window that appears when you import a volume.
+shows the initial pop-up window that appears when a volume is imported.

 .. _zfs_import_vol_fig: